erikeldridge/app-quality-cookbook/service.md

 ## Add your feature switch code to this project

-We have a couple options for getting the code we created in the maintainability section into our project:
+We have a couple options for getting the code we created earlier into our project:

+1. Import it via Maven
 1. Copy/paste it over
-1. Import it via Maven

-The first option is easier, but breaks encapsulation.
-The second option requires some set up, but will result in a more maintainable project.
-I'll cover them both.
+The first preserves encapsulation, which would help with maintainability as our project grows.
+We can package our code as an artifact and use tools like [Nexus](http://www.sonatype.org/nexus/) or [Bintray](https://bintray.com/) to distribute it.

+However, since we're building a configuration service, we're the only customers of this code, and the focus of this section is service creation, not artifact distribution, copying the code over seems acceptable.

-If you copy/paste it over, you should end up with a set of files like:
+If you copy/paste it over, you should end up with a diff like this:

-    $ ls src/main/java/com/example/
-    Input.java FeatureSelector.java FeatureSwitchConfig.java  Main.java
-    $ ls src/test/java/com/example/
-    FeatureSelectorTest.java FeatureSwitchConfigTest.java
-    $ ls src/test/resources/
-    features.yml
+    $ git diff --name-status
+    M       pom.xml
+    A       src/main/java/com/example/featureswitchservice/FeatureSwitchConfig.java
+    A       src/main/resources/features.yml
+    A       src/test/java/com/example/featureswitchservice/FeatureSwitchConfigTest.java
+    A       src/test/resources/features.yml

+We've modified _pom.xml_ to include our feature selector dependencies and added a few new files.

 Test to make sure everything works: